gurumusch/pius_tnt/README.md

 **In Water**

-If true TNT blast will be able to damage nodes even if its in water.
+If true TNT blast will be able to damage nodes even if it is in water.

 ``` lua
 tnt_revamped.damage_nodes = false
 ```

-If true TNT blast will be able to damage entities even if its in water.
+If true TNT blast will be able to damage entities even if it is in water.

 ``` lua
 tnt_revamped.damage_entities = false